LinuxForHealth/FHIR/fhir-install/README.md

-# IBM FHIR Server Install
+# LinuxForHealth FHIR Server Install

-Running the IBM FHIR Server as a Docker container.
+Running the LinuxForHealth FHIR Server as a Docker container.

 ## Prerequisites